Foggalong/OctCLA/README.md

 ## References

 This code was written as an integral part of Josh Fogg's thesis, _New Frontiers for CLA_, submitted to the University of Edinburgh.
 Each implementation is woven into a didactic for deriving and implementing a CLA-like algorithm for the corresponding problem.
+To cite the latest version, see the "Cite this repository" button in the GitHub sidebar.

 The following works were instrumental when creating this implementation.